Grand/LATTC station

 Grand/LATTC station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
-The station is located in the median of Washington Boulevard at its intersection with Grand Avenue, after which the station is named, along with Los Angeles Trade–Technical College (LATTC).
+The station is located in the median of Washington Boulevard at its intersection with Grand Avenue next to Los Angeles Trade–Technical College (LATTC).
 One of the station's exits leads directly to the LATTC campus.
 The station also has nearby stops for the J Line of the Los Angeles Metro Busway system, southbound buses stop at the intersection of Flower Street and Washington Boulevard, one block to the west of the station, and northbound buses stop at the intersection of Figueroa Street and Washington Boulevard, two blocks to the west.
 In addition to the LATTC campus, the station also serves the South Los Angeles neighborhood.

 Service

 Connections

 As of 15 December 2024, the following connections are available: